Cornwall-on-Hudson, New York: Geography

 According to the United States Census Bureau, the village has a total area of 2.1 sqmi, of which 2.0 sqmi is land and 0.1 sqmi (5.31%) is water.
 The zip code is 12520.
 Located just 50 mi north of New York City, the village borders the western shore of the Hudson River.
 It is one of the most affluent communities in the Orange County area.
 While the village is primarily residential, it has a small commercial center and many riverfront homes adjacent to Donahue Memorial Park, formerly known as Cornwall Landing.

 NY-218 passes through the village and US Route 9W passes through the Town of Cornwall west of the village.
-Storm King State Park lies south of the village, and, below that, the United States Military Academy.
+Storm King State Park lies south of the village, and, below that, the United States Military Academy at West Point.